stanisdev/ts-sql/README.md

 # js-sql
-JS-SQL is a relational database completely implemented on JavaScript
+JS-SQL is a relational database which completely implemented on JavaScript